 2. You use the cash bonus to buy shares. $5,000 bonus buys 100 shares at $50 a share.
 Buying shares by itself does not trigger any taxes.
 Your cost basis in these 100 shares is $50 a share, for a total of $5,000.

-3b.
-The company uses a broker.
-The shares are sold after vesting.
-The sale price may be different from the price at vesting.
-Suppose the sale price is $50.60 and the broker’s commission is $20.
-The net proceeds of the sale is $50.60 * 40 – $20 = $2,004.
-You report on your Schedule D:
+In scenario 3b, suppose the sale price for the tax withholding sale was $50.60 and the broker’s commission was $20.
+The net proceeds of the sale was $50.60 * 40 – $20 = $2,004.
+You report on your taxes:

 |Description||40 Shares XYZ Corp.|

 If the shares are sold at a lower price, you show a loss instead of a gain.
 The loss can offset capital gains elsewhere.
 After that, it can offset up to $3,000 of your ordinary income.
 If you still have more losses, the remainder is carried over to the next year, offsetting any gains you have next year and up to $3,000 of your ordinary income again next year.

 4. You hand over the money from the stock sale to your employer.
 Your employer remits the money to the federal and state tax authorities.
 They add the taxes paid to the withholding numbers on your W-2.
 If your tax withholdings without RSUs would’ve been $8,000, your tax withholdings with RSUs now become $10,000.
 After the year end, the W-2 you receive from your employer shows $65,000 of income (step 1) and $10,000 in withholdings.

 5. Finally, your employer gives you the remaining shares.
 You bought 100 shares in step 2.
 They sold 40 shares on your behalf in step 3.
 You have 60 shares left.